wanagata/tmlcc-2021-nanikorejubujibibb/README.md

 2. modeling
   this file have some feature engineering and train a model.

- Thank you for your interested our repository.
+ Thank you for your interesting our repository.